 - Unstaffed Stations

-- These stations do not offer services like baggage check, and often other services like pets and bike may also not be offered
+- These stations do not offer services like baggage checks, and other services like pets and bikes may or may not be available.

 - Platform Stations

-- Usually, are just a place to stand or sit and am Amtrak sign
+- Usually, they are just a place to stand or sit and an Amtrak sign.

 - Bus/Connecting Services

 - Amtrak stops that connect you to other Amtrak trains or locations without rail service.

 - The stops may be at a station with train service, a station with an agent but no train service, or are just a street sign like a bus stop.

 The information provided comes from my experience and could be different for you and presented as a guide.
 Always do your homework, so you are fully ready for your trip.

 A Quick Note On Baggage